Random Acts of Kindness Day: Simple Ways to Show Kindness to OthersFebruary 10, 2022

 How to Help Someone in Denial Of Mental IllnessFebruary 17, 2022

 Antidepressants are prescription drugs that are used to treat major depressive disorder symptoms.
-There are different types of antidepressants, each of which work differently to mitigate depression symptoms.
+There are different types of antidepressants, each of which works differently to mitigate depression symptoms.
 For many people, finding the right antidepressant can be a trial-and-error process.
 An antidepressant may work wonders for one person and not at all for another, and unfortunately, there isn’t a way to figure it out ahead of time.
-If you’re currently in this situation, we’re sharing some common signs your antidepressant dose is too low and when to speak to your doctor.
+If you’re currently in this situation, the experts of our mental health treatment share some common signs your antidepressant dose is too low and when to speak to your doctor.

 How Long for Antidepressants to Work?

-Antidepressants usually take about 1 to 2 weeks to kick in or take effect (without missing a dose).
+It can take 1 to 2 weeks for antidepressants to kick in or take effect (without missing a dose).
 During this time, it’s important to take the medication exactly as prescribed and to never miss a dose.
-It’s also important to keep in mind that the beginning stages of taking a new antidepressant can be slightly uncomfortable.
+You must also keep in mind that the beginning stages of taking a new antidepressant can be slightly uncomfortable.

-You may experience some undesirable side effects like dry mouth, sedation, headache, and trouble sleeping as your body adapts to the new drug.
-If the antidepressant you’re taking is right for you, you’ll begin to feel the benefits within a week or two.
+While adjusting to antidepressants, you may experience some undesirable side effects like dry mouth, sedation, headache, and trouble sleeping as your body adapts to the new drug.
+If the antidepressant you’re taking is right for you, you’ll begin to feel the benefits within a week or 2.
 These may include improved mood, concentration, and sociability.

 You Feel Better Immediately, But It Doesn’t Last

 The effects of antidepressants are thought to be related to neurotransmitters or chemical messengers in the brain, such as dopamine, serotonin, and norepinephrine.
 As we mentioned, it can take 1 to 2 weeks for these changes to take effect, with a peak around the 6 to 8-week mark.
 So, if you feel immediately different after starting an antidepressant, it could simply be a placebo effect.